Judds, Ray Charles to be inducted into Country Hall of Fame - NewsBreak

 Much of the attention Sunday will likely be on Naomi Judd, who died unexpectedly on Saturday near Nashville.

 “We lost our beautiful mother to the disease of mental illness,” daughters Wynonna and Ashley said in a statement to The Associated Press announcing her death.
 “We are shattered.
-We are navigating profound grief and know that as we loved her, she was loved by her public.”Forbes Travel Guide names country’s best restaurants for 2022
+We are navigating profound grief and know that as we loved her, she was loved by her public.”Mac McClung hosts local basketball camp, talks NBA future

 Sarah Trahern, CEO of the Country Music Association, said at the beginning of Sunday’s ceremony that the music community wanted to lift up the Judd family in their time of grieving.